TeleSoft logo

 ISDN Software

-TeleSoft International provides many WAN protocol software packages, including ISDN source code software and ISDN device drivers to accelerate development and conformance testing of your ISDN product.
-TeleSoft's software ISDN protocol stack provides the fastest path to market-ready ISDN products for manufacturers worldwide.
+A good protocol stack implementing ISDN, available as source code software, and ISDN device drivers will accelerate development and conformance testing of your ISDN product, and will provide the fastest path to market-ready ISDN products for manufacturers worldwide.

 An ISDN stack is often referred to as a "Q.931 stack" or "Q.931 signaling stack" because Q.931 defines the basic rate ISDN and primary rate ISDN protocols.
 ISDN is sometimes called Digital Signaling System 1, or DSS1.

-TeleSoft's TsLink Basic Rate and Primary Rate ISDN source code stacks are amongst the most proven and feature-rich software available today.
-In addition to DSS1, AutoSPID, Autoswitch Detection, NFAS, and D-Channel Backup, a wide range of conformance tested worldwide switch variants are available.
-Full NT and TE side support is included.
-Q.921 LAPD and LAPB can be licensed as either individual software modules or as an integrated stack
+Good Basic Rate and Primary Rate ISDN source code stacks should be proven and feature-rich software and should be available today.
+In addition to DSS1, AutoSPID, Autoswitch Detection, NFAS, and D-Channel Backup, a wide range of conformance tested worldwide switch variants should be available.
+Full NT and TE side support should be included.

-TeleSoft licenses well-proven software BRI and PRI source code for AutoSPID, Autoswitch Detection, NFAS, and D-Channel Backup in addition to DSS1 and other switch variants used worldwide.
-TeleSoft also supplies software for Voice Supplementary Services, also referred to as Q.932.
+BRI and PRI software solutions sould include source code for AutoSPID, Autoswitch Detection, NFAS, and D-Channel Backup in addition to DSS1 and other switch variants used worldwide.
+Voice Supplementary Services, also referred to as Q.932 should also be available.

-The TsLink3 ISDN software development toolkit is available in source code and is architected for applications, both embedded and host-based, in which performance and code size are important.
+An ISDN software development toolkit should be available in source code and should be architected for applications, both embedded and host-based, in which performance and code size are important.

-The TeleSoft ISDN SDK has available interfaces to several standard preemptive and non-preemptive real-time operating systems and non-real time operating systems, including ATMOS, Linux, MQX, Nucleus Plus, OSE, pSOS, TsRITE*, VRTX, and VxWorks
+A good embedded ISDN SDK will have currently available interfaces to several standard preemptive and non-preemptive real-time operating systems and non-real time operating systems, including ATMOS, Linux, MQX, Nucleus Plus, OSE, pSOS, TsRITE*, VRTX, and VxWorks

 Integrated Systems Digital Network (ISDN) is a term that encompasses a large number of protocols, including Q.921/Q.931 Narrow-band ISDN (N-ISDN), both Basic Rate ISDN (BRI) source code and Primary Rate ISDN (PRI) source code; Q.2931 Broadband ISDN (B-ISDN); Q.922/Q.933 Frame Relay and other protocols.
 Usually when you hear ISDN, it means the N-ISDN set of protocols (e.g. Q.921, Q.931.)